• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Cucumber Raita Recipe (Pakistani) is one of the easiest recipes you’ll likely come across in Pakistani and Indian recipes.
+This Cucumber Raita (Pakistani) Recipe is a popular yogurt-based side dish that's essential to Pakistani and Indian cuisine.
 All you need are 15 minutes, some basic grocery store ingredients, a well-sharpened knife, and some mean chopping skills.

 WANT TO SAVE THIS RECIPE?